AlvinLindfors/earth-minecraft/README.md

 Once you've created a banner click the __{} Export JSON__ and __COPY BANNER CODE__ buttons as you will need it later.

-Don't worry about what items are needed for the banner or going over the craftin limit of 6 as __you won't be crafting it__.
+Don't worry about what items are needed for the banner or going over the crafting limit of 6 layers as __you won't be crafting it__.
 You will be using the command

 ```